Who harvests gebana oranges?

 In 2020, we decided that one of our priorities for Greece was to work with Anyfion on creating better conditions for harvest workers.
 Since then, conditions have been steadily improving each year: better contracts, more permanent jobs instead of day labourers and improved oversight of the housing situation, food provision, possible exploitation and illegal practices.

-For the 2024/2025 season, Anyfion has made significant progress.
-Taking steps to address worsening labour shortages, the local team developed a pilot project together with the NGO Metadrasi and the company Workland to legally employ undocumented migrants.
+Anyfion has made a leap forward in this regard in the 2024/2025 season.
+To solve the ever-worsening problem of labour shortages, the local team worked with the NGO Metadrasi and the company Workland to legally employ undocumented migrants.
 Metadrasi handled recruitment in the refugee camps, while Workland took over the administrative formalities.

-With the help of these two organisations, Anyfion was able to hire five men from Syria and one from Palestine for the 2024/25 season.
-The latter has since left the group of his own accord.
+Thanks to the support of the two organisations, Anyfion was able to employ six men from Syria for the 2024/25 season.

-The recruitment process took around one and a half months.
+The recruitment process took about a month and a half.
 The biggest hurdles were obtaining valid papers and bank accounts for the refugees.
-But everything worked out in the end.
-They were employed in accordance with the following terms:
+But in the end, everything worked out.
+Their employment conditions are as follows:

 • Seasonal contract with 6-day week and fixed working hours

-• Monthly fixed salary of 820 euros, including social and health insurance
+• Fixed monthly wage including social security and health insurance

 • Free work clothes